English

 Why learn English?

 English has a pre-eminent place in education and in society.
-Our English course will teach pupils to speak and write fluently so they can communicate their ideas and emotions to others, and through their listening and reading others can communicate with them.
+Our English course will teach pupils to speak and write fluently so they can communicate their ideas and emotions to others, and, through their listening and reading, others can communicate with them.
 With reading in particular, pupils have a chance to develop culturally, intellectually, emotionally, socially and spiritually.
-Literature play a key role in such development.
+Literature plays a key role in such development.
 Reading also enables pupils both to acquire knowledge and to build on what they already know.
 All the skills of language are essential to participating fully as a member of society: pupils who do not learn to speak, read and write fluently and confidently are effectively disenfranchised.
 The curriculum is taught as an integrated course combining the study of language and literature, which continues in Years 9 -11.
 Our vision is that from Reception Year onwards, all pupils develop a passion and enthusiasm for English through exploring and appreciating a range of texts, both literary and non-fiction, and learn how to craft language to suit a range of audiences and purposes.

 The English curriculum is taught as an integrated course.
 However, pupils will be entered for GCSE English Language and Literature as two discrete qualifications.